vinayakbhat123/vintinder_be/Homework.md

   - Install jwt(jsonwebtoken)
   - In login API,after email and password validation,create a JWT token and send it it inside  cookie ->res.cookies("token",token)
   - read the cookie inside the /profile API and find the logged in user.
+  - Created userAuth Middeleware
+  - Add the userAuth middleware in profile page and new sendConnectionRequest API
+  - set  the expiry of JWT Token and cookies to 7 days